openshift/rosa/docs/rosa_verify_permissions.md

 ### Options

 ```
   -h, --help             help for permissions
+      --profile string   Use a specific AWS profile from your credential file.
+      --region string    Use a specific AWS region, overriding the AWS_REGION environment variable.
 ```

 ### Options inherited from parent commands

 ```
       --debug     Enable debug mode.
-      --profile string   Use a specific AWS profile from your credential file.
-  -r, --region string    AWS region in which to run (overrides the AWS_REGION environment variable)
   -v, --v Level   log level for V logs
 ```

 ### SEE ALSO